It is the glory of God to conceal a matter; to search out a matter is the glory of kings. (Proverbs 25:2, NIV)

 We can do research because problems exist, hence the quality of our research will be determined by the extent of problems that we can resolve.
 The more problems we overcome, the greater impact we make, and thus the higher quality of research we’ll end up with.
 In a real life, we also have to deal with such seem-to-be-never-ending problems everyday.
 The way we deal with problems in life will pretty much reflect the way we do research, and vice versa.
 Our hidden strengths and weaknesses are often revealed by problems, both in life and research.
 Our characters or personalities are going to be tested by and developed through the problems.

 A successful research requires good communication skills and creativity.
-Think about of how we deliver our ideas, how we collaborate with others, how we organize our thoughts to approach a series of problems, how we cope with our own perfectionism, how we treat our “superior” or “inferior” ones, how we prioritize contribution over recognition, how we can become of a true impact beyond a good impression, and so on…
+Think about of how we deliver our ideas, how we collaborate with others, how we organize our thoughts to approach a series of problems, how we cope with our own perfectionism, how we treat our “superior” or “inferior” ones, how we prioritize contribution over recognition, how we can become a true impact beyond just giving a good impression, and so on…

 Research will tell us whether we are an optimist, a pessimist, or a rationalist.
 The optimists are usually very ambitious toward publication; they believe their works deserve attention and can get published as soon as possible.
 Meanwhile, the pessimists are normally a type of people who don’t really enjoy “spotlights”; they may like publication, but they don’t actually like publicity (and sometimes get confused by two of them: publication vs. publicity), therefore they are not very eager to build a reputation based on the number of publications.
 In between these two, the rationalists are those who demand compelling evidences in order to believe any claim or theory; they are usually more concerned with the depth of understanding than the quantity of papers, however they could be pessimistic if neither solid facts nor strong reasoning is provided.
 We see now that research may reveal whether we are “believers” or “doubters”.